Mrsirha/SilBot/README.md

-This is a stupid project that uses the following python libraries: pynput keyboard
+This is a stupid project that uses the following python libraries: pynput, keyboard